-Note 8 - Fair Value Measurements
+Note 9-Fair Value Measurements

-The following table presents information about the Company's assets that are measured at fair value on a recurring basis as of December 31, 2022 and 2021 including the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value.
+The following table presents information about the Company's assets that are measured at fair value on a recurring basis as of December 31, 2021 including the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value.

-Description Level Fair Value December 31, 2022 Marketable securities 1 \$234,716,046 December 31, 2021 Marketable securities 1 \$232,320,844
+Description Level Fair Value December 31, 2021 Marketable securities 1 \$232,320,844

-The following tables present information about the Company's liabilities that are measured at fair value on a recurring basis as of December 31, 2022 and 2021, including the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value.
+The following table presents information about the Company's assets that are measured at fair value on a recurring basis as of December 31, 2021 including the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value.